justin808/react-rails-tutorial/README.md

 # React, React-Bootstrap, and ES-6 on Rails via WebPack

-Example of the following technologies:
+Example of the following technologies.

+See article: <PENDING>

 ## Technology